jboundy/CodeChallenge/Readme.md

 ### Improvements ###
 - More tests involving the interaction with the database
 	- The api is basic/small but could be more refined
-- Use a framework for building view component like angular cli or react
+- Use a framework for building view components like angular cli or react
 - Building a UI that supported multiple edits in the grid
 - Use one form to interact with the data
 - Better validation on the form
  - There isn't much right now
+- The first record inserted into the table from the form does not show in the grid until the page is refreshed.
+After refresh this issue is resolved.